Weston Child Endangerment Lawyer

 Under the Connecticut General Statutes, anyone who places a child in a situation that is likely to harm the child’s health or morals may be found guilty of a Class C felony.
 It is also a Class C felony to transfer custody of a child in exchange for something of value.
 These types of offense are punishable by up 10 years in prison and a fine of up $10,000.

 If an individual is deemed to have touched the intimate body parts of a minor under 16 or are allowed the minor to touch those of the individual in a “sexual or indecent manner,” the offense is treated as a Class B felony punishable by up to 20 years imprisonment and a fine of up to $15,000.
-Anyone facing these penalties should speak with a Weston child endangerment lawyer as soon as possible.
+Anyone facing these penalties should speak with a Weston child endangerment attorney as soon as possible.

 The penalties for violating child endangerment statutes are severe, yet the law is broadly applied so it can be challenging to try and fight your case without an attorney by your side.
 That is why it is essential to work with a Weston child endangerment lawyer who has litigated hundreds of Risk of Injury cases, knows how the courts have applied the law in different situations, and can formulate the best defense strategy for you and your family.